-Clinical Academic Advising - Integrity/Ethics/Professionalism Issues counseling, the Clinical Coordinator will conduct an investigation involving the clinical site and/or the faculty clinical instructor to ascertain the details of the issue.
+Clinical Academic Advising - Integrity/Ethics/Professionalism Issues

+In cases where the concern pertains to integrity or professionalism rather than procedural competence, a second occurrence of an "unsatisfactory" rating in any of these areas will prompt formal counseling conducted by the Clinical Coordinator.
+Before initiating this formal counseling, the Clinical Coordinator will conduct an investigation involving the clinical site and/or the faculty clinical instructor to ascertain the details of the issue.
 The decision to proceed with formal counseling rests with the discretion of the Clinical Coordinator.
 This established procedure will also be applied if any information regarding a student's professionalism deficiency arises outside of the evaluation process